kiss

 Reduce the set of matched elements to the first in the set.

-If the current set is empty, an XML
+If the current set is empty, an XML object representing an

 empty set is returned.